How to Motivate Kids to Become Confident Adults and Achieve More

 Motivate kids to have autonomy

 Help them develop their autonomy by letting them do certain tasks in the house.
 Let them polish their skills by giving them independence in certain house chores.
 Don’t be worried about them breaking glasses and cups, if they show interest in carrying them, let them do it according to their strength.
 If they insist on cleaning the garden, let them do it.
 If they say they want to learn to operate the lawn mower, teach them how to do so.
 Of course, you have to be careful about what is age appropriate for them, but as long as they have the strength and mind to do a certain activity let them do so.
-Each time they will complete small tasks their confidence will be boosted, thus making them become confident adults.
+Each time they will complete small tasks their confidence will be boosted, thus helping them end your child’s anxiety.

 Discuss your day’s plan